7 A general approach to doing statistical analyses

 Also repeat the question to ask, the outputs, as well as the functions and their flow that we can translate into the targets pipeline.

-7.4 Defining the model
+7.4 Defining a model for our lipidomics data

 Let them read it first and then briefly verbally walk through this section, describing the theoretical model both graphically and mathematically.
 Go through why we use tidymodels rather than other approaches.

-Reading task: ~10 minutes
+πŸ“– Reading task: ~10 minutes

 graph TB